 Self-confidence is a lot like a muscle.
 The more you use it, the stronger it tends to get.
 You can have all of the talents and skills in this world.
 But you’ll struggle to get ahead without a strong level of belief in your personality and abilities.
 The good thing is that this is a skill you can learn and perfect, over time.
 And if you’re struggling with this deflated sense of self or trying to boost your self-worthiness, the nine steps below will help you gain more self-confidence;

-Malcolm Caldwell’s 10,000-hour rule postulates that you can become an expert at anything if you can commit up to 10,000 hours into it.
-While this may not hold true for all situations, practice, indeed, can help you get better at anything, as can be observed in athletes.
+Malcolm Caldwell’s 10,000-hour rule postulates that you can become an expert at anything if you can commit up to 10,000 hours to it.
+While this may not hold for all situations, practice, indeed, can help you get better at anything, as can be observed in athletes.

-The more an athlete repeats a particular motion for a period of time, the better their body gets accustomed to it so much that it seems all too natural.
+The more an athlete repeats a particular motion for some time, the better their body gets accustomed to it so much that it seems all too natural.
 That’s the essence of practice and repetition.
 It might not immediately make you an expert, but it will bring you closer to perfection than you’ve ever been.

 The thing with practice is that it can be tiring.
 Worse still, too many people bail out at the first confrontations with challenges.
 But self-confidence doesn’t come this way.
 And just like diamonds, it will take a great deal of pressure to build up.

-According to Peterson and Seligman in their 2004 book, persistence simply is the “voluntary continuation of a goal-directed action in spite of obstacles, difficulties, or discouragement.”
+According to Peterson and Seligman in their 2004 book, persistence simply is the “voluntary continuation of a goal-directed action despite obstacles, difficulties, or discouragement.”
 Self-confidence is the goal here.
 And when the challenges start to creep in, remember to keep on keeping on.

 “I can do my best”